-When it comes to autonomous vehicles, Lidar is one of the (no pun intended) driving forces that help make it all possible.
+When it comes to autonomous vehicles, Lidar is one of the driving forces that make it all possible.
 A laser-based surveying method, Lidar builds up a depth-based image of the world by shining out laser lights and then measuring how long it takes for the reflected pulse to be bounced back to the sensor.

-Well, thanks to the work of pioneering company Velodyne, Lidar just got a whole lot better!
+And thanks to the work of pioneering company Velodyne, Lidar just got a whole lot better.

 Unveiled this week, Velodyne’s new VLS-128 sensor set a new record by doubling the number of laser beams on its previous top-of-the-line Lidar system to a massive 128, while shrinking the overall size of the sensor by 70 percent.
 By doing so, the system promises to bring a crazy new level of resolution to the myriad applications that call for Lidar technology — from helping cars drive autonomously to mapping sites from the air.